 - Removal of damaged tissue (debridement).
 To heal properly, frostbitten skin needs to be free of damaged, dead or infected tissue.
 To better distinguish between healthy and dead tissue, your doctor may wait one to three months before removing damaged tissue.

-- Whirlpool therapy.
+- Whirlpool therapy or physical therapy.
 Soaking in a whirlpool bath (hydrotherapy) can aid healing by keeping skin clean and naturally removing dead tissue.
-You'll be encouraged to gently move the affected area while it is under water.
+You may be encouraged to gently move the affected area.

 - Infection-fighting drugs.
 If your skin or blisters appear infected, your doctor may prescribe oral antibiotics.